-You can still eat your favorite dishes, such as spaghetti Bolognese, while removing a huge portion of the gluten and fattening stuff.
+You can still eat your favorite dishes, such as spaghetti Bolognese while removing a huge portion of the gluten and fattening stuff.
 If you think about it, the taste of these dishes comes from the sauce, and not the pasta.
 A bowl of pasta alone doesn’t taste very good.
 By adding tomato sauce or Bolognese, it takes on a delicious flavor.

 A bowl of spiralized vegetables tastes a lot better than a bowl of plain spaghetti, so you’re adding more flavors to the dish without even thinking about it.
-Texture-wise, grains and vegetables are very different.
+Texture-wise, grains, and vegetables are very different.
 You can’t “trick” yourself into thinking you’re eating a grain, but spiralized noodles have their own benefits.
 Vegetables have a nice al dente texture to them and are packed with more flavor.

 What vegetables should I use?

 Firm vegetables work best with a spiralizer, and one of the best vegetables to use is butternut squash.
 It’s a firm and sturdy vegetable, so it sits well on the clamp over the grinder.
-This is good, because you don’t need to hold it in place and it won’t make a mess, unlike softer foods.
+This is good because you don’t need to hold it in place and it won’t make a mess, unlike softer foods.
 Other good options are carrots and zucchini.

-Butternut squash really compliment a tomato-based pasta sauce and also makes for a delicious salad base, especially if lightly roasted or fried after it is turned to ribbons.
+Butternut squash really compliments a tomato-based pasta sauce and also makes for a delicious salad base, especially if lightly roasted or fried after it is turned to ribbons.
 As a spaghetti substitute their sweet flavor goes very nicely with a sweet tomato sauce.

 The best spiralizer for butternut squash.